Codecademy/docs/content/swiftui/concepts/uikit/uikit.md

 ---
 Title: 'UIKit'
-Description: 'UIKit is a foundational framework for building user interfaces in iOS and iPadOS applications.'
+Description: 'UIKit is a foundational framework for building user interfaces in iOS, iPadOS, and tvOS applications.'
 Subjects:
   - 'Mobile Development'
   - 'iOS'